 The Office of Student and Community Affairs (OSCA) encourages student advocacy and support through programmes and services designed to lend a hand in the overall academic mission of the University.
 The office focuses its attention on Ashesi community-building initiatives and helping individual students succeed academically and grow personally.
-The office seeks to guide, support, and challenge students in order that they may attain their full academic and personal potential.
-The Office of Student and Community Affairs also works closely with the Student Council to articulate student needs to administration and foster good relations.
-The Dean's office organizes graduation, orientation, Town Hall meetings and oversees Student Life & Engagement (SLE), Coaching, Counselling & Academic Advising, Career Services, the Health Services, the Office of Diversity and International Programs (ODIP), Residential Life and Food Services.
+The office seeks to quide, support, and challenge students in order that they may attain their full academic and personal potential.
+The Office of Student and Community Affairs also works closely with the Student Council to articulate students' need for administration support and foster good relations.
+The Dean's office organizes graduation, orientation, Town Hall meetings and oversees Student Life & Engagement (SLE), Coaching, Counselling & Academic Advising (CCA), Career Services, the Health Services, the Office of Diversity and International Programs (ODIP), Residential Life and Food Services.

-Location: Radichel Hall Rooms 203,204, 205, 206, 207, 208, 210, 211, 212, 213
+Location: Radichel Hall Rooms 203,204, 205, 206, 207, 208, 210, 211, 212, 213 helping them match their interests, values and skills with a meaningful career whilst equipping them with all necessary tools and resources that will help them transition successfully from University into the working world, create great impact and attain career success.